Murad Bakhsh

 Mirza Muhammad Murad Bakhsh (9 October 1624 - 14 December 1661) was a Mughal prince and the youngest surviving son of Mughal Emperor Shah Jahan and Empress Mumtaz Mahal.
-He was the Subahdar of Balkh, till he was replaced by his elder brother Aurangzeb in the year 1647.
+He was the Subahdar of Balkh, until he was replaced by his elder brother Aurangzeb in the year 1647.

 Family

 Muhammad Murad Bakhsh was born on 9 October 1624, at the Rohtasgarh Fort in Bihar, as the sixth and youngest surviving son of Emperor Shah Jahan and his wife, Mumtaz Mahal.
 Murad's siblings included his two politically powerful sisters, the princesses Jahanara Begum and Roshanara Begum, as well as the heir-apparent to his father, his eldest brother, Crown Prince Dara Shikoh and the future Mughal Emperor Aurangzeb.

 Personal life

 In 1638, Murad Bakhsh, at the age of fourteen years, married the Safavid princess, Sakina Banu Begum, daughter of Shah Nawaz Khan Safavi.
 She was the younger sister of his elder sister-in-law, Dilras Banu Begum, who was Aurangzeb's wife.